Article written by Elisa

 You can also rent a boat in Marseille, with or without a skipper, and craft your own itinerary far from the crowds.

-LA PASSARELLE: For a casual lunch in the area, head to La Passarelle (52 Rue Plan Fourmiguier).
+LA PASSARELLE: For a casual lunch in the area, book a table at La Passarelle (52 Rue Plan Fourmiguier).
 Sit in its beautiful garden under the arbor, and expect good Mediterranean cuisine prepared with fresh products and served with a smile.

 UNE TABLE AU SUD: Head to Quai du Port for a good meal with a view.
-On the first floor of a building, Une Table au Sud (2 Quai du Port) has a fantastic view of the Old Port and even more amazing cuisine.
-Its chef, Ludovic Terac, is one of Marseille’s most inventive young chefs.
-Don’t miss this restaurant, which is also open on Sundays.
+Located on the first floor of a building, Une Table au Sud (2 Quai du Port) has a fantastic view of the Old Port and even more amazing cuisine.

 LE MOLE: This is the MuCEM’s rooftop restaurant, which offers meals with great views of the Old Port.